Multi-Tenant SaaS

 Managing Reports

 of that report.
-We might also want to grant a particular group (ex. admin group) access to 'edit' a report.
+We might also want to grant a particular role (ex. admin role) access to 'edit' a report.
 In this case, we would need to add the following code in our app:

 - cURL